-Students up to the fifth grade should proceed through all lessons in the We All Can Read Online Program in exact numerical order.
+Students in third grade through fifth grade should proceed through all lessons in the We All Can Read program in exact numerical order.
 No lessons are to be skipped; student work in all of the lessons - both those containing real words and nonsense words.
-However, if a student in this grade range immediately recognizes the real words and can spell them with a very high degree of accuracy, then for this student, choose Instructional Track Two.
+However, if you have a student in this grade range who immediately recognizes the real words and can spell them with a very high degree of accuracy, then for this student, choose Instructional Track Two.